derekbeaton/GPLS/README.md

 and is fully reproducible *for us* at least\!
 You can reproduce it so long as you have access to ADNI data.
 Details forthcoming on data preparation and requirements.
-See the [Manuscript](/Manuscript/) directory for the manuscript’s content and supplements (RMarkdown, PDF, other R files, etc…).
+See the [Manuscript](/Manuscript/) directory for the manuscript’s content and supplements (RMarkdown, PDF).

+Other materials can be found in the [Code](/Code/) directory.
+The [IO](/IO/) (input/output) directory is currently empty.

 The GPLS package lives in the [Package](/Package/) directory.
 It is documented and has a dependency on the GSVD package.
 Vignettes are forthcoming.
 See the [Package](/Package/) directory for installation instructions.